felixbrucker/miner-manager/README.md

 (auto profit switching) mining monitoring software (wrapper)

-can use nicehash api via https://github.com/felixbrucker/profitability-service or run standalone without switching
+can use nicehash, miningpoolhub and minecryptonight api via https://github.com/felixbrucker/profitability-service or run standalone without switching

+currently supports the following miners:

+- ccminer
+- claymore-eth
+- claymore-xmr
+- claymore-zec
+- optiminer-zec
+- cpuminer-opt
+- sgminer

+If you want your favourite miner to be supported as well create an issue

 ### Screens